mikewoodhouse/stan/ec2_notes.md

-# Getting to a running FLask instance on EC2
+# Getting to a running Flask instance on EC2

 ```
 sudo apt-get update